Annual Midsummer Celebration

 Before Christianity came to Denmark, Scandinavian peoples celebrated the longest day as a supernatural struggle between light and dark, heat and cold.
 Since the feast day of Saint John the Baptist occurred on June 23rd, near the date of the annual summer solstice, the Christian Church emphasized this celebration in Scandinavia.
 “Hans” is the diminutive of “Johannes” or “John”.
 Today it’s a very good excuse to stay up late, have fun, and light bonfires.

-Brown Bag Lunch "Team HOPE"
+Brown Bag Lunch "Prairie Photography"

 Julefest is an annual celebration held in the Danish Villages of Elk Horn-Kimballton on the Friday and Saturday immediately following Thanksgiving.
 At the museum we invite you to enjoy home-baked cookies, gløgg, and coffee in the museum's “hyggelig julestue" on Friday and Saturday.